-During summer 2008, we collected field data to enhance our understanding of Teton Range bighorn sheep demography, diet, and behavior.
-After the completion of data collection in summers 2009 and 2010, we will compare the diet composition, behavior, and lamb survival of the non-migratory Teton bighorn sheep population with findings from studies of migratory sheep populations in similar habitats.
+During summers 2008 and 2009, we collected data in the field to enhance our understanding of bighorn sheep demography, diet, and time-budgets in the Teton Range.
+After the completion of data collection in summer 2010, we will compare the forage selection, time-budgets, and lamb survival of the non-migratory Teton bighorn sheep population with findings from studies of migratory sheep populations in similar habitats.